 It’s first vintage, the 2001 Tandem, Halleck Vineyard Pinot Noir was judged #1 Pinot Noir in the US in 2002.
 But with three sons, even with a vineyard designated wine, there was not enough for a college fund.

 This launched Halleck Vineyard.
 Under Greg’s tutelage, we purchased fruit from a selection of young vineyards popping up all over Sebastopol.
-We created a Russian River Valley blend of some of the finest fruit in the world and were honored to be recognized among other top Russian River wineries.
+We created a Russian River Valley Pinot Noir blend of some of the finest fruit in the world and were honored to be recognized among other top Russian River wineries.

-Three Sons was born in 2003, the “little brother” to our Estate Grown, and a college fund for our sons, Connor, Adam, and Quinn.
+Our Three Sons Cuvee Pinot Noir was born in 2003, the “little brother” to our Estate Grown, and a college fund for our sons, Connor, Adam, and Quinn.
 Their names and ages grace every bottle, by vintage.
 Of course, their names never change:)

-It’s a classic Russian River Pinot with a hat-tip to Burgundy.
+It’s a classic Russian River Pinot Noir with a hat-tip to Burgundy.
 Beautifully balanced, it leads with dark cherry, delivering a mid-palate of clove, cinnamon and forest floor, and a lingering finish of black pepper.
 A passion for Pinot leads the charge!